grammyjs/website/site/docs/plugins/conversations.md

 **The second parameter** is not that interesting, it is just a regular context object.
 As always, it is called `ctx` and uses your custom context type (maybe called `MyContext`).
-The conversations plugin exports a [transformative context flavor](/guide/context.md#transformative-context-flavors) called `ConversationFlavor`.
+The conversations plugin exports a [context flavor](/guide/context.html#additive-context-flavors) called `ConversationFlavor`.

 **The first parameter** is the central element of this plugin.
 It is commonly named `conversation`, and it has the type `Conversation` ([API reference](https://doc.deno.land/https://deno.land/x/grammy_conversations/mod.ts/~/Conversation)).